COVID-19 information for patients

 For up-to-date information about provincial and federal initiatives related to COVID-19, please click here.

 Please note that as of March 15, 2021, all outpatients attending appointments at clinics within hospitals and health care centres throughout the province are required to wear medical masks.
 Medical masks will be provided upon entry to the facility.

-Transplant Manitoba recommends all kidney transplant patients get a COVID-19 vaccine at least one month after transplant.
+Transplant Manitoba recommends all kidney transplant patients and potential transplant candidates get vaccinated for COVID-19.